daydreamt/ocaml-balltree/README.md

 Balltree data structure implemented in ocaml-torch.
-Currently only supports Euclidean distance.
+Currently only supports Euclidean distance, and takes more memory than the scikit-learn balltree.

 Also has an example webserver application, built on top ("balltree as a service").